Balcony Collapse Lawyer

 - No inspection was done after the deck was constructed

-- The deck owner failed to have annual inspections done and/or failed to maintain the deck
+- The deck owner failed to have annual inspections done and/or failure to maintain the deck

 A deck, porch, or balcony collapse is a serious incident that often results in people suffering extensive physical injuries and emotional trauma.
 The experience of a structure suddenly failing and sending you careening to the ground is disturbing and can have long-term psychological ramifications on a victim.